 - It’s all about figuring out the positioning and looking at the objections.
-Understanding what is going to make people say no. I really like the element of giving people a ‘No’ at the beginning.
+Understanding what is going to make people say no. I like the element of giving people a ‘No’ at the beginning.
 Start by telling people why they should opt out.

 Do landing pages increase the quality of applicants?

 Yes absolutely.
 We mentioned briefly psychological elements, and the look of your landing page is a psychological element.
 But at the end of the day, you have to focus on the question ‘Does it work?
 Is it converting?
 A landing page is all about conversion.
 That’s what it’s meant to do.
-Using a tool like LeadPages as a model because they will actually show you the highest converting pages across their system and use that as a baseline.
+Using a tool like LeadPages as a model because they will show you the highest converting pages across their system and use that as a baseline.